amanjh01/To-Do-List/README.md

 # To-Do-List

-This is a simple TO-Do List eveloped by usig basic knowledge of
+This is a simple TO-Do List developed by usig basic knowledge of
   - HTML
   - CSS
   - JS